vgmtrans/vgmtrans/README.md

 #### *Scanned Files*

 The Scanned Files panel lists all files that have been scanned by VGMTrans which yielded detected files.
-A scanned file can be removed by selecting it and pressing `Delete` or `Backspace`, or by right-clicking and selecting `Close`.
+A scanned file can be removed by selecting it and pressing `Delete` or `Backspace`, or by selecting `Remove` from the File menu or right-click context menu.
 When removed, all detected files contained in the scanned file will also be removed.

 #### *Detected Music Files*
-Right-clicking a file listed in the Detected Music Files panel brings up a menu of conversion options.
-Double-clicking a detected file will open it in the Hex View.
-Detected Files can be removed by pressing `Delete` or `Backspace`, or by right-clicking and selecting `Close`.
+Selecting files enables actions in the Convert menu and right-click context menu.
+Double-clicking a detected file will open it in an Analysis View.
+Detected Files can be removed by pressing `Delete` or `Backspace`, or by selecting `Remove` from the File menu or right-click context menu.

 #### *Collections*
 For some formats, when files representing musical sequences, instruments, and samples are all loaded, VGMTrans may associate these files together into a Collection.
 Collections are listed in the Collections panel at the bottom of the main window.
-Double-clicking a collection or selecting one and pressing the `Space Bar` or clicking the green Play button will attempt to play back the sequence using its associated instrument data.
+Double-clicking a collection or selecting one and pressing `Space Bar`, choosing `Play / Pause` from the Preview menu, or clicking the green Play button will attempt to play back the sequence using its associated instrument data.

-Right-clicking a collection will bring up a menu with conversion options.
+Conversion commands are available from the Convert menu or by right-clicking a collection.

 #### *Manual Collection Creation (advanced)*
 Sometimes VGMTrans cannot properly group detected files into Collections.
 In this event, the `Create collection manually`